 My shop is placed about 80 feet behind my house, and

-200 feet from the closest dumping location.
-This made hauling sand one
+about 200 feet from the closest dumping location.
+This made hauling sand

-of the most difficult jobs of the project.
-I started on April 1 so the
+one of the most difficult jobs of the project.
+I started on April 1 so

-ground was quite wet when I began moving the sand with a wheel barrow.
+the ground was quite wet when I began moving the sand with a wheel

-After about a dozen loads my arms felt like they would fall off and I
+barrow.
+After about a dozen loads my arms felt like they would fall off

 I'm smiling in the top picture, but moments later I got the stupid buggy stuck in the hole.
 With a lot of sweat I finally got it out, and started back at it ... only to get it really stuck on the second load!
 As the day wore on, I recruited my father, my neighbor, and his tractor to help.
 Finally, after about 7 hours and four dump truck loads later, I got the sand in.
 After compacting, and placing the wire mesh in, I was ready to pour the concrete floor.